x0rx3/mockium/docs/README.md

 - `DELETE` - HTTP method
 - `PATCH` - HTTP method

+If you do not specify the field, the default value will be method `GET`.

 ### Placeholder Syntax
 - `${...}` - any value
 - `${regexp:...}` - value that matches the regular expression, where `...` is custom regexp